-GUIDELINES FOR THE OFFICE TO REVIEW AND EVALUATE DROUGHT MITIGATION PLANS SUBMITTED BY COVERED ENTITIES AND OTHER STATE OR LOCAL GOVERNMENTAL ENTITIES
+GUIDELINES FOR THE OFFICE TO REVIEW AND EVALUATE DROUGHT MITIGATION PLANS SUBMITTED BY MUNICIPAL WATER PROVIDERS AND OTHER STATE OR LOCAL GOVERNMENTAL ENTITIES

-- 1. TITLE.
-Guidelines Guidelines concerning Drought Mitigation Plans prepared by covered entities (as defined in Section 4 of the guidelines Guidelines) and other State and Local governmental entities, and submitted to the Office of Water Conservation and Drought Planning ("Office") for review and approval as required in §37-60-126.5 C.R.S., shall be hereinafter referred to as the "Drought Mitigation Plan Guidelines Guidelines." - 2.
-PURPOSE OF GUIDELINES Drought is a natural an frequent hazard that impacts some portion of the state of Colorado nine out of every ten years.
+1. TITLE.
+Guidelines concerning Drought Mitigation Plans prepared by Municipal Water Providers (as defined in Section 4 of the Guidelines) and other State and Local governmental entities, and submitted to the Office of Water Conservation and Drought Planning ("Office") for review and approval as required in section 37-60-126.5 C.R.S., shall be hereinafter referred to as the "Drought Mitigation Plan Guidelines."

+2. PURPOSE OF GUIDELINES.
+Drought is a natural and frequent hazard that impacts some portion of the state of Colorado nine out of every ten years.
 Consequently, the importance of drought mitigation cannot be understated.
-Drought mitigations plans ensure that Colorado communities are properly prepared to deal with and respond to drought in a timely and sufficient manner to reduce economic, social and environmental impacts.
-The Drought Mitigation Plan Guidelines Guidelines as presented herein are to be used by the Board and the Office when reviewing and approving Drought Mitigation Plans submitted to the Office in accordance with §37-60-126.5 (4) C.R.S.
-Drought Mitigation Plans may be submitted to the Office for review and approval by a "submitting entity" that consists of one of the following: - a) Covered entities that desire having request to have a Drought Mitigation Plan reviewed, approved and posted on the Board website by the Office; or - b) Other state or local governmental entities that desire-request to have a Drought Mitigation Plan reviewed, approved and posted on the Board website by the Office.
+Drought mitigation plans seek to ensure that Colorado communities are properly prepared to deal with and respond to drought in a timely and sufficient manner to reduce economic, social and environmental impacts.
+The Drought Mitigation Plan Guidelines as presented herein are to be used by the Colorado Water Conservation Board ("Board") and the Office when reviewing and approving Drought Mitigation Plans may be submitted to the Office for review and approval by a "submitting entity" that consists of one of the following:

+- a) Municipal Water Providers that request to have a Drought Mitigation Plan reviewed, approved and posted on the Board website by the Office; or - b) Other state or local governmental entities that request to have a Drought Mitigation Plan reviewed, approved and posted on the Board website by the Office.

-These GguidelinesGuidelines are intended to apply to any entity that submits (i.e., a submitting entity) a Drought Mitigation Plan to the Office for review and approval, including but not limited to, any municipality, agency, special district, or privately or publicly owned utility or other state or local governmental entity that seeks: to plan and implement actions and programs to be used prior to and during periods of unusual water scarcity to reduce the occurrence and severity of water supply shortages; and to manage water supply and water demand appropriately.
+These Guidelines are intended to apply to any entity that submits a Drought Mitigation Plan to the Office for review and approval, including but not limited to, any municipality, agency, special district, or privately or publicly owned utility or other state or local governmental entity that seeks: to plan and implement actions and programs to be used prior to and during periods of unusual water scarcity to reduce the occurrence and severity of water supply shortages; and to manage water supply and water demand appropriately.

 3. STATUTORY AUTHORITY.
-The statutory authority for the Drought Mitigation Plan Guidelines Guidelines is found at in §37-60-126.5, C.R.S.
+The statutory authority for the Drought Mitigation Plan Guidelines is found in §37-60-126.5, C.R.S.
 While the statute gives authority to review Drought Mitigation Plans, nothing in the statute shall be construed as mandating that entities must have an approved drought mitigation plan on file with the state.
-Nothing in these rules Guidelines shall be construed as authorizing the Board to deprive the people of the state of Colorado of the beneficial use of those waters available by law and interstate compact.
+Nothing in these Guidelines shall be construed as authorizing the Board to deprive the people of the state of Colorado of the beneficial use of those waters available by law and interstate compact.